 You are all Worthy of living your best possible life, so lets do it, one small step at a time.

-I am passionate about helping people to live with confidence, achieve their goals and live the life they really want, free from constant pain but still holding their loved ones with them?
+I am passionate about helping people to live with confidence, achieve their goals and live the life they really want, free from constant pain but still holding their loved ones with them.
 This is totally possible, even if it doesn’t feel like it right now.
 It didn’t seem possible for me for 4 years and I only wish I had found the Grief Recovery method earlier in my grief journey.

 But, I can say wholeheartedly that this is the case, as I have walked this path.